 - Heat a heavy bottom pressure cooker in medium flame.

-- Roast lentils (paasi paruppu) when they begin to change the color.
+- Roast lentils (paasi paruppu) until they begin to change the color.

 - Wash lentils and pour water (2 cups) into the pressure cooker.